shrtlist/ButtonPeoplePicker/README.markdown

 ## Features
 An iPhone UI contact picker to select multiple people from the Address Book, with type-ahead and auto-completion.

-ButtonPeoplePicker.h/ButtonPeoplePicker.m
+### ButtonPeoplePicker.h/ButtonPeoplePicker.m
 The UIViewController subclass that encapsulates the contact picker functionality.
 This is the only class you need to interact with.

-AddPersonViewController.h/AddPersonViewController.m
+### AddPersonViewController.h/AddPersonViewController.m
-A UIViewController displayed when there is no matching person in the Address Book.
+A UIViewController subclass displayed when there is no matching person in the Address Book.
 The new contact will be added to the Address Book.

-All other files
-A sample iPhone application showing how to include a ButtonPeoplePicker in your own applications.
+Included is a sample Xcode project showing how to include a ButtonPeoplePicker in your own applications.

 ## Requirements